jasonleekungfu/octopus-in-docker/README.rst

    The first time you run this, Docker needs to download the image ``fangohr/octopus`` from DockerHub.
-This could take a while (depending on your internet connection, the image size is about 850MB).
+This could take a while (depending on your internet connection, the image size is about 900MB).
+If we do not specify a version, docker will download the
+   `image that is tagged as "latest" <https://hub.docker.com/r/fangohr/octopus/tags?page=1&name=latest>`__

    Meaning of the switches: